alilynnh/MechaCar_Statistical_Analysis/README.md

 ![](Resources/lm1.png)

-According to the results, **vehicle length** and **vehicle ground clearance** provide a non-random amount of vairance to the mpg values.
-In other words, these two variables are likely to have a significant impact on the mpg of the MechaCar.
+According to the results, **vehicle length** and **vehicle ground clearance** provide a non-random amount of vairance to the MPG values.
+In other words, these two variables are likely to have a significant impact on the MPG of the MechaCar.
 Because the p-value of the model is lower than 0.05, we can **reject the null hypothesis** that states that the slope is zero.
 The evidence supports the alternative hypothesis that the slope is not zero.
-Based on the r-squared value of 0.7149, the model explains about 71% of the variance in mpg.
-Therefore, we can conclude that this model effectively predicts the mpg of the MechaCar prototypes.
+Based on the r-squared value of 0.7149, the model explains about 71% of the variance in MPG.
+Therefore, we can conclude that this model effectively predicts the MPG of the MechaCar prototypes.

 ## Summary Statistics on Suspension Coils